FSVC is founded at U.S. Presidential Initiative by

-FSVC expands beyond Russia and Ukraine to other Republics of the Former Soviet Union, including Kazakhstan and the Kyrgyz Republic.
+FSVC expands beyond Eastern Europe, Russia and Ukraine to other Republics of the Former Soviet Union, including Kazakhstan and the Kyrgyz Republic.

 First reach to South East Asia

-Following the global financial crisis in 1998, FSVC provides critical technical assistance to Indonesia, delivering recommendations directly to the President.
+Following the global financial crisis in 1998, FSVC provides critical technical assistance to Indonesia, delivering recommendations directly to its President.

 A month after 9/11, FSVC Executive Director Andy Spindler and Director John Walker publish an op-ed piece in The International Herald Tribune urging that more attention be paid to improving the financial well-being of people in emerging market countries to address “the economic roots of terrorism.”